What is cognitive walkthrough? Methods and examples

 Example 2: Mobile banking app

-Another cognitive walkthrough example will be designing a new mobile banking application.
+Another cognitive walkthrough example will be designing a new mobile app for a bank.
 Imagine a team that wants to ensure users can efficiently complete critical tasks such as checking their account balance, transferring money, and paying bills.

 During a cognitive walkthrough, evaluators would: